VictorKiill/devops-aula02/README.md

-Atores/Atrizes favoritos: Robert Downey Jr., Kevin Hart e Scarlet Johanson
+Atores/Atrizes favoritos: Robert Downey Jr., Arrow in the knee, Scarlet Johanson, Database - Man with a misson